sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

 ## Registering App Instances

-After the main form has been registered as an [app factory](#app_factories), it can create and register child forms as separate Glue42 applications.
-The forms that are to be registered as Glue42 applications must first implement the [`IGlueApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglueapp) interface and its methods:
+After the main form has been registered as an [app factory](#app_factories), it can create and register child forms as separate Glue42 apps.
+The forms that are to be registered as Glue42 apps must first implement the [`IGlueApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglueapp) interface and its methods:

 ```delphi
 TApp01Form = class(TForm, IGlueApp)